 Offstage Waiting Room: Literally.
 Averted in some later episodes (primarily from the fifth season), where viewers got to see Al interact with the leapees.

-In one episode, Sam leaps into a man on the electric chair, just before he's given a last-second stay of execution.
+In "Last Dance Before An Execution," Sam leaps into a man on the electric chair, just before he's given a last-second stay of execution.
 Sam's Once per Episode "Oh boy" is understandably replaced with a panicked "Oh God."